 With an area of around 111 km², Ternate is a rather small island, but densely populated and with a lot of sights.
 Reflecting its turbulent history, the ruins of old fortifications left behind by the Portuguese, Spaniards and Dutch can be explored.
 The spice plantations of nutmeg, cinnamon and cloves on the slopes of the volcanic mountain Gamalama evoke times long past and provide wonderful shady viewpoints of the magical island world.

 Island Portrait of Ternate

 As an important trading centre for centuries, Ternate has attracted people from far and wide.
 Quite a few of those visitors stayed and today the island continues to play a central role in the region.
-Thanks to its proximity to Manado, Sulawesi, and its good transport links, Ternate is the main gateway to the province of North Maluku.
+Thanks to its good transport links and its proximity to Manado, Sulawesi, Ternate is the main gateway to the province of North Maluku.

 Picturesque Crater Lakes

 Picturesque crater lakes, waiting to be explored on an island tour.

 Built in colonial times to control the spice trade in the region, are to be found the remains of some old fortifications that the Spaniards, Portuguese and Dutch have left behind.
 Their fragile charm is a reminder of turbulent times and the enormous importance the spice islands once had…an enchanting journey into the past of the Moluccas islands.